scanidentity/.github/profile/README.md

-# About KYCsecure
+# About Identivia

-<a href="https://kycsecure.online" target="_blank">KYCsecure</a> envisions a world where no one gets hacked, and we recognize this is only possible by working together.
-The global KYCsecure community shapes our mission to empower individuals, teams, and organizations to safely manage their sensitive information online.
+<a href="https://identivia.com" target="_blank">KYCsecure</a> envisions a world where no one gets hacked, and we recognize this is only possible by working together.
+The global Identivia community shapes our mission to empower individuals, teams, and organizations to safely manage their sensitive information online.

 - [Demo](https://demo.scanidentity.online)
 - [Docs](https://docs.scanidentity.online)